bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

  * Response:
    * 200:
      * LAG struct, with server data populated
-     * LOA or way to recieve it
+     * LOA or way to receive it
      * Request ID
    * 300:
      * Proposed Modification: LAG struct, LOA, email address for further discussion